omidfarhang/omid.dev/content/posts/2010-10-19-microsoft-bets-to-win-in-the-cloud-and-rival-google.en.md

 This means instead of paying for packaged software and installing it on a PC or corporate server, Microsoft will host and deliver the software from its own giant data centers.

-&#8220;We are at a pivot point in the adoption of cloud services,&#8221; said Kurt DelBene, president of Microsoft's Office division.
+“We are at a pivot point in the adoption of cloud services,” said Kurt DelBene, president of Microsoft's Office division.

-&#8220;Customers will get the best of everything we know about productivity, 365 days a year.&#8221;
+“Customers will get the best of everything we know about productivity, 365 days a year.”

 Microsoft said it has around 40 million customers using one of its cloud-based services.

-&#8220;The desktop or on-premises services are still king, where customers run their own software and their own data center,&#8221; Chris Capossela, senior vice president at Microsoft told BBC News.
+“The desktop or on-premises services are still king, where customers run their own software and their own data center,” Chris Capossela, senior vice president at Microsoft told BBC News.

-&#8220;That is still the vast majority of the industry but it is moving rapidly.
-Office 365 offers the opportunity for Microsoft to reach more of those small and mid-sized customers who don't have the people to run their own IT services and now we can say you don't need them.&#8221;
+“That is still the vast majority of the industry but it is moving rapidly.
+Office 365 offers the opportunity for Microsoft to reach more of those small and mid-sized customers who don't have the people to run their own IT services and now we can say you don't need them.”

 For the smallest customer, Office 365 will be available for $6 per user a month.
 For larger enterprises, the service will include added features such as phone support, and will cost between $2 per user per month to more than $20 per user per month.

-&#8220;This is a big deal for Microsoft,&#8221; said Ina Fried from technology news site CNET.com.
+“This is a big deal for Microsoft,” said Ina Fried from technology news site CNET.com.

-&#8220;They make most of their money from two products &#8211; Windows and Office.
+“They make most of their money from two products &#8211; Windows and Office.
 This is really changing the way they make money via a subscription service and represents a big change in the way they sell things.

-&#8220;They only get paid when people upgrade and this product allows them to get paid on a more consistent basis,&#8221; added Ms Fried.
+“They only get paid when people upgrade and this product allows them to get paid on a more consistent basis,” added Ms Fried.

 **&#8216;Head to head'**